 Many brokerages even surpass SIPC levels of insurance.
-There might be a shady brokerage or two out there that somehow isn't insured, though.
+Still, there might be a shady brokerage or two out there that somehow isn't insured.

 Ask your brokerage (or prospective brokerage) for clarification on what insurance protection it offers.
 The folks at the SIPC offer this advice: